 High school, college, and professional footballAlright, so first off, there are three major tiers of football: high-school football, college football, and professional football (the National Football League).
 High schools draw players from their general student bodies.
 During their senior years, especially talented high-school football players sign letters of intent to play for various college programs.
 This is known as National Signing Day, and is a big event for college television networks such as ESPNU.
 College players must be enrolled and take classes at the college in question; they can be granted scholarships but not directly paid.
 After their collegiate career is completed (and they've proven themselves on field), then they'll usually declare for the NFL Draft, which occurs early in April.
 High schools usually play football on Saturday afternoons or Friday evenings (hence Friday Night Lights) during the fall semester, and are governed by state-level athletic associations.
 They are divided into tiers based on school size and athletic program quality, and sometimes into regional divisions as well.
 There may be separate organizations for public and private schools, or they may all play together; there may be a statewide championship tournament or only regional titles within a state, with any championship game usually played at either the state's largest university stadium, a professional stadium or whichever adequately large stadium is most centrally located.
-There is no national high school football championship; there are altogether too many high schools for this to work, and besides, all but a few high schoolers are minors for whom such travel would be, if not illegal, then certainly extremely difficult to manage (Robotics competitions manage to do it, though - Nerds Love Tough Paperwork?).
+There is no national high school football championship; there are altogether too many high schools for this to work, never mind added expense.
 Unofficial championships are given out by media organizations such as USA Today or sites devoted solely to high school sports via polling, but are subject to opinion.
 Despite high school football being organized on a state basis, there are sometimes individual cross-state games during a regular season, and a high school located near a state border might even have an established rivalry with a school in the neighboring state.
 These are very much the exception, though, and can be complicated by the fact that different states have slight differences in the rules.
 The most talented high school athletes are offered scholarships to play football at the various universities that play football.
 Unlike the other major American sports leagues, the NFL will not allow a player to participate in the Draft or sign with a team until he's been out of high school for at least three years (more in some cases) or earned a degree from a recognized university.
 As a result, college teams are the primary method of training and refining young players, and teenage hotshots are exceedingly rare.
-There are numerous tiers of Collegiate football, called 'divisions', stretching across two organizations.
-There are at least 5 recognized national championship systems.
-The top division of the National Collegiate Athletic Association is split into two separate subdivisions, called Football Bowl Subdivision (FBS) and Football Championship Subdivision (FCS).
-Generally, FBS teams are regarded as 'college football' in the United States, and are the highest tier.
+There are numerous tiers of collegiate football in the United States, stretching across two organizations - the National Collegiate Athletic Association (NCAA) and the smaller National Association of Intercollegiate Athletics (NAIA) - with at least 5 recognized national championship systems.
+The top division of the NCAA is split into two separate subdivisions, called Football Bowl Subdivision (FBS) and Football Championship Subdivision (FCS).
+Generally, the term 'college football' in the United States refers to teams in the FBS, which is the highest tier.
 The FBS is split into numerous 'conferences' which are equivalent to leagues in their own right, crowning their own champions.
 These are subdivided into two types:

-- "Group of Five" (also called "mid-majors") — The other five FBS conferences: the American Athletic Conference (The American), Conference USA (C-USA), Mid-American Conference (MAC), Mountain West, and Sun Belt.
+- "Group of Five" (also called "mid-majors") — The other five FBS conferences: the American Athletic Conference (The American), Conference USA (C-USA), Mid-American Conference (MAC), Mountain West (MW), and Sun Belt.
+The other three independents (Army, BYU, UMass) also fall in this group.

 - The top Big 12 and SEC teams go to the Sugar Bowl.note